mudroljub/programming-quotes-api/README.md

 GET [`/quotes/5a6ce86f2af929789500e824`](https://programmingquotesapi.azurewebsites.net/quotes/5a6ce86f2af929789500e824) (get quote by id)

+GET [`/quotes/author/Edsger W. Dijkstra`](https://programmingquotesapi.azurewebsites.net/quotes/author/Edsger%20W.%20Dijkstra) (get quote by author)

-You can also POST, PUT and DELETE.
+You can also POST, PUT, PATCH, DELETE and more.
 See [docs](https://https://programmingquotesapi.azurewebsites.net/swagger/) for more.

 ## Development